mbiagalvao/ai-app-team-aiangels/ARCHITETURE.md

 **Database**

 For the information database, MongoDB was chosen due to the members' familiarity with it.

 For the Users collection, it was decided that MongoDB would generate the user_ids.
 Therefore, when creating the functions to handle user profiles, this variable was not explicitly defined; only the fields provided by users on the app’s login page were included (name, email, city, country, and age).

+The Documents collection was loaded with official documents about Portugal and mainly Lisbon, with information such as the current meeting points and instructions for how to deal with specific disasters.
+Mongo DB was used to save the embedddings of our texts.